 So with these kung pao chickpeas, I’ll be honest and say that I didn’t even miss the meat!
 This is a quick and easy meal that won’t disappoint!

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

 Why I Love Instant Pot Kung Pao Chickpeas

 First of all, this recipe is super easy.
 The chickpeas and sauce cook in the bottom of the Instant Pot’s insert pot, and the rice cooks in a pan above them.
 So everything cooks at the same time!

-Don’t think for a minute that the pot-in-pot method is complicated.
+Don’t think for a minute that the pot-in-pot method of cooking white rice is complicated.
 It is truly SO simple.
 In fact, having a couple of well-chosen accessories for pot-in-pot cooking can really expand your Instant Pot’s capabilities!

 I also appreciate that this is a frugal meal.
 Chickpeas are so inexpensive, yet a great source of fiber and protein.
 So you can feed your family a tasty meal for next to nothing.

 Check out this list of more cheap and easy Instant Pot recipes for dinner!